rlawrenc/cosc_304/README.md

 ## Course Description
 **Official Calendar:** Databases from a user's perspective: querying with SQL, designing with UML, and using programs to analyze data.
 Construction of database-driven applications and websites and experience with current database technologies.
 Completion of COSC 121 is recommended.
 **Prerequisite:** One of COSC 111, COSC 123, COSC 210.
 Third-year standing.
+**Course Format:** The course will be delivered via in-class lectures complemented by out-of-class readings, programming and written assignments, and a course project.
+Course content will be posted online.

 **Specific description:** This course provides an introduction to database systems including database querying, design, and programming.
 The course consists of three major components.
 The first component explains databases from a user perspective including how to query using SQL and relational algebra.
 The second component involves designing relational databases using Entity-Relationship (ER) diagrams and UML.
 The last part involves database and web programming with Java, JDBC, JSP, Python, PHP and using Oracle Application Express (APEX).
 Students completing the course have experience with current database technologies, and the ability to use and develop databases and associated applications.